Vegan Pumpkin Cinnamon Rolls

 Notes

-*Pumpkin butter can either be purchased at the store or made at home – I love this recipe from Oh She Glows.
-If you go the store bought route, just check to make sure they’re vegan friendly!
+*Pumpkin butter can either be purchased at the store or made at home.
+If you go the store-bought route, just check to make sure it’s vegan friendly!

 *For a simple dairy-free glaze, melt 1 Tbsp vegan butter and whisk in 2 – 2 1/2 cups powdered sugar.
 Mix and gradually thin with dairy-free milk 1 tsp at a time until pourable but still thick.
 Add 1 Tbsp pumpkin butter and/or 1/4 tsp pumpkin pie spice for more pumpkin flavor.